zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 }
 ```

-Next up, we'll run the CLI tool!
+Next up, we'll run the CLI command!

 ## 4. Run Zeplin CLI

 It's time!
-Let's **run the CLI tool and see Connected Components in action** within Zeplin. 🎉
+Let's **run the CLI command and see Connected Components in action** within Zeplin. 🎉

 Run the following command—if it's your first time, you'll need to login to Zeplin first: